fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## Is It A Zero-sum Game For Tech Leads To Praise Their Teams?

+I am not sure how to answer this.
+My way of giving praise has mostly been about noticing growth in the people I work with.
+I make a note of when someone shows progress or is able to execute a task that was either helpful to the team or was outside of what they knew how to do before.
+In other words, praise comes with growth, when you are getting it from me.

+I don't praise people on a regular basis as I prefer to keep it genuine and focused on building pride in the work we do.
+If the developers in my team show engagement and try to help me ensure that the team meets the expectations put on us, they shower in praise and all of it comes straight from the heart.
+I don't care if it is a junior learning how to write code so there are no mistakes or a senior who handled an adhoc request when they usually never offer to help, if you show that you care about helping the team deliver better results, I will praise it.

+Conversely, if you show none of this, you will never hear a compliment come out of my mouth.
+Maybe, if you have a really nice sweater on.

 ## How To Spot Areas Of Improvement In A Developer?

 ## Should New Developers Choose Languages With Large Communities?